MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/qualify-lead-convert-opportunity-sales.md

 | **Security roles** | Any primary sales role, such as salesperson or sales manager<br>  More information: [Primary sales roles](security-roles-for-sales.md#primary-sales-roles)|

-## Qualify or convert a lead
+## Qualify a lead

 Your system administrator defines what happens to a lead when it is qualified:

 -  If your system administrator has set **Create Account, Contact, and Opportunity records by default upon qualifying a lead** to **No**, you'll be prompted to choose what records to create when the lead is qualified (account, contact, or opportunity).

--  If they've set **Create Account, Contact, and Opportunity records by default upon qualifying a lead** to Yes, an account, contact, and opportunity record is created when the lead is qualified.
+-  If they've set **Create Account, Contact, and Opportunity records by default upon qualifying a lead** to **Yes**, an account, contact, and opportunity records are automatically created when the lead is qualified.

-**To qualify a lead**
+**Follow these steps:**

 1. Select the site map ![Site Map icon.](media/site-map-icon.png "site map icon"), and then select **Leads**.